hisurfadvisory/MACROSS/ncore/README.md

 	ver     : 0.1

 <br>
-&emsp;&emsp;If you use the SKYNET debug command from the main menu, you can pull all this info at once with the TL funtion:
+&emsp;&emsp;If you use the MACROSS debug command from the main menu, you can pull all this info at once with the TL funtion:

 	debug TL
 <br>